 Included are just a handful of the incredible women who have helped change the world through scientific discoveries, activism, literature, music and art, exploration of our planet and sporting achievements.
 And, on a fun note, though equally important in order to challenge gender stereotypes, we’ve finished our list with some fictional characters.

-In Part 1 here, we share our pick of 25 inspiring women authors, actors, artists, activists and STEM pioneers.
-In Part 2, we’ll share 25 more inspirational women from the fields of sport, business, charity, explorers and fiction to complete our 50 inspiring women.
+In this Part 1, we share our pick of 25 inspiring women authors, actors, artists, activists and STEM pioneers.
+In Part 2, we share 25 more inspirational women from the fields of sport, business, charity, explorers and fiction to complete our 50 inspiring women.